 - Save all existing work, close all programs and reboot the computer,

-- Keep pressing F8 continuously so it enters the boot option menu before the appearance of the Windows load up screen,
+- Keep pressing F8 continuously so it enters the boot options menu before the appearance of the Windows load up screen,

 - Select the Advanced Options Menu and then select (up-down keys and cursor movement) Safe Mode with Networking and press enter key.